yvto/Dotfiles/README.md

 Everything here is in early stage of developing so there is much of chaos in files.

 # Nvim
-For Lsp to work you have to install lsp servers using build in mason plugin.
+For Lsp to work you have to install lsp servers using build in mason plugin, and enable them in init.lua file.

 # Waybar
 To everything to work properly you have to install pywal16.